-- (1) Examination of jurors in criminal cases must be in accordance with the Federal Rules of Criminal Procedure. - (2) Alternate jurors may be impaneled in criminal cases in the discretion of the Court in accordance with the provisions of the Federal Rules of Criminal Procedure. - (3) Unless otherwise ordered by the Court, the examination of trial jurors will be conducted by the Court.
-Unless otherwise ordered by the Court, counsel must submit to the Court any questions that counsel wishes the Court to ask the jurors at least one court day before trial commences.
+- (1) Examination of jurors in criminal cases must be in accordance with the Federal Rules of Criminal Procedure. - (2) Alternate jurors may be impaneled in criminal cases in the discretion of the Court in accordance with the provisions of the Federal Rules of Criminal Procedure. - (3) Unless the Court orders otherwise: - (A) the examination of trial jurors will be conducted by the Court; and - (B) questions the parties want the Court to ask the jurors must be submitted at least one court day before trial commences.